Warring States Period Great Wall, Qin Dynasty Great Wall, Han Dynasty Great Wall, Ming Dynasty Great Wall

 Liaoning Province: Fushun City – Benxi City – Qingjiang River mouth in the northwest of Pyongyang, the Democratic People's Republic of Korea

-The project of the Great Wall used a large amount of manpower - about 5 million according to historical sources.
+The project used a large amount of manpower - about 5 million according to historical sources.
 In combination with other construction projects, such as the Epanggong Palace and Tomb of Qin (including Terracotta Warriors), they influenced the development of productivity and simultaneously brought great suffering to the people at that time.
 The story of Mengjiangnü wailing on the Great Wall originated from these ideas.
-The tyranny of Qin Emperors finally caused the uprising of Chen Sheng and Wu Guang.
+The tyranny of the emperors finally caused the uprising of Chen Sheng and Wu Guang.